-Watery lagoons and permanent river channels are popular with hippos and colourful birdlife; open grassy floodplains attract grazing herds; riparian woodland and thickets are ideal for lions to lay ambush; cathedral mopane forest conceal shyer animals like leopard; and dry scrubland interior suits browsers such as kudu, sable and roan.
+Watery lagoons and permanent river channels are popular with hippos and colourful birdlife; open grassy floodplains attract grazing herds; riparian woodland and thickets are ideal for lions to lay ambush; cathedral mopane forest conceals shyer animals like leopard; and dry scrubland interior suits browsers such as kudu, sable and roan.
 Then, between May and October, the area is frequented by large herds of elephant and buffalo.

-The 4WD excursions reveal a range of habitats within the Chobe Enclave and day trips to the Savuti Marsh are also available on request for guests staying three or more nights.
+The 4WD excursions reveal a range of habitats within the Chobe Enclave, and day trips to the Savuti Marsh are also available on request for guests staying three or more nights.
 The walks offer a closer look at flora and fauna and the thrill of seeing wildlife on foot, under the watchful eye of an armed guide.

-Our viewLinyanti Bush Camp will suit safari enthusiasts looking for an authentic tented camp offering understated comfort and an emphasis on adventure.
+Linyanti Bush Camp will suit safari enthusiasts looking for an authentic tented camp offering understated comfort and an emphasis on adventure.
 Intimate and relaxed, it offers warm, homely service with varied activities and usually first-rate guiding.
 There's wildlife here year round but densities increase greatly in the dry season (May to October) when transient game congregates around the permanent waters of the Linyanti River.

-Ideal length of stay: We recommend a three-night stay at Linyanti Bush Camp to experience the mixture of activities and the varied terrain.
+- We recommend a three-night stay at Linyanti Bush Camp to experience the mixture of activities and the varied terrain.

-Directions: Linyanti Bush Camp is reached by light aircraft into Saile airstrip (1 hour from Maun and 35 minutes from Kasane).
+- Linyanti Bush Camp is reached by light aircraft into Saile airstrip (1 hour from Maun and 35 minutes from Kasane).
 It’s then roughly an hour’s drive to camp, depending on time spent game viewing on the way.